KhanhNguyen228/KhanhNguyen228/Analysis.md

-# Introduction
-**This case study is the capstone project of Google Data Analytics Program.**
+# This case study is the capstone project of Google Data Analytics Program

 Bellabeat Case Study by Khanh Nguyen